react-cosmos/react-cosmos/docs/migration.md

 - Webpack plugin extracted from core packages.
 - New Vite plugin.
 - In progress: Official APIs for both bundler and UI plugins.
-- Other project improvements mentioned in [Roadmap](https://github.com/react-cosmos/react-cosmos/blob/main/docs/roadmap/README.md).

-> The packages are published as alpha versions to allow for changes to the plugin APIs as feedback rolls in.
-That said the core functionality should work as reliably as before if not more.

 ## Breaking changes